-The MDSC will support a range of market development initiatives, such as developing the Electricity Futures Market and implementing Full Retail Competition in the second half of 2018.
-The initiatives will benefit consumers by bringing about more competitive prices and retail choices.
+The MDSC will support a range of market development initiatives, such as the Electricity Futures Market and the Open Electricity Market.
+These initiatives will benefit consumers by bringing about competitive pricing and more choices.

 For instance, the Open Electricity Market (www.openelectricitymarket.sg) allows consumers to buy electricity from a retailer of their choice, at a price plan that best meets their needs.
 Empowering consumers with this choice and flexibility in their electricity purchases have incentivised retailers to provide more competitive pricing and innovative offers.
 There are retailers who offer various types of price plans ranging from green energy options to those with tie-ups with other service providers such as telecommunications companies, insurance companies and banks.